rainlizard/ComfyUI-Raffle/readme.md

 # Raffle

-A semi-random prompt generator for danbooru tags that works alongside your character prompts, allowing you to put your waifu in many situations.
-Made for Illustrious/Pony and any models supporting danbooru prompting.
+A semi-random prompt generator for danbooru tags that works alongside your character prompt, allowing you to put your waifu in many scenarios.
+Made for Illustrious/NoobAI/Pony, any models supporting tag prompting.

 ## Quick Start